Streeter Blair and the Superman-Tim Club

 "Frankenberger Anniversary Jubilee Starts Today."
 Charleston Gazette, 28 August 1935, p.
 4.

-Hall, S. Roland, and Richard M Boren.
+Hall, S. Roland.
+"Boy Customers' Pictures in House Organ for Boys."
 Retail Advertising and Selling: Advertising, Merchandise Display, Sales-planning, Salesmanship, Turnover and Profit-figuring in Modern Retailing.
 McGraw-Hill Book Company, Inc., 1924, p.
 540.

 "Head of 'Pie Eaters' Visits."
 The Times [Shreveport], 14 December 1929, p.
 9.